 The competition first ran in 2014/15, with the aim being for teams to put together a case for “The most significant scientific discovery or achievement of the last century”.

-The aim of the competition for 2015/16 and 2016/17 was for teams to identify an everyday problem that directly impacts society.
-They were then asked to come up with a new and innovative scientific solution to tackle this problem and present this in the form of a short film.
+In 2015/16 and 2016/17 the aim was for teams to identify an everyday problem that directly impacts society.
+They were then asked to come up with a scientific solution to tackle this problem and present this in the form of a short film.

 If you have any questions about the competition, or wish your school to be added to our contacts list, please email Rebecca Middleton, Faculty Education Manager at: firstname.lastname@example.org